DLC-link/stacks-chainlink-documentation/README.md

 # Chainlink on Stacks

+Thanks to the team at [TinTash](https://bitbucket.org/tintash/), this project is based heavily on their initial work on [Chainlink integration onto Stacks](https://bitbucket.org/tintash/chainlink-integration/src/master/)

 Using [Chainlink](https://chain.link) DRM (Direct Request Model) Oracles on [Stacks](https://stacks.org).

 To enable chainlink oracle usage on stacks we have deployed a Chainlink Node with it's related smart contracts: